amantuladhar/amantuladhar.github.io/_posts/2016-10-02-post-construct.md

 ---
 layout: post
-title: PostConstruct Annotation
+title: '@PostConstruct'
-date: 2016-10-02
+description: What and where can we use PostConstruct
-desc: What and where can we use @PostConstruct
+summary: What and where can we use PostConstruct
-keywords: "java,postcontruct,spring,autowire"
-categories: [Spring]
-tags: [Java,Spring,PostConstruct,Autowire]
+tags: [coding, spring]
-icon: icon-spring
+minute: 1
 ---

 In this article we will talk about `@PostConstruct`.
 Let's start with simple example